-As with everything in the year 2019, there’s an app for that.
-A growing market of companies has emerged that claims to help you develop — and stick to — good habits.
-In the last few years, dozens of habit-formation apps have cropped up.
-Productive is the first such app I came across, but there are countless others: Momentum.
+That’s where habit-tracking apps want to help you.
+A growing market of companies has emerged that claim to help you develop — and stick to — good habits.
+In the last few years, dozens of habit-formation apps have cropped up: Momentum.
 Habitica.
 Done.
 Coach.me.
 Habitshare.
 Habitbull.
 Today.
 Streaks.
-There are so many that the website Lifehack ranked 24 of the “best” options.
+There are so many that the website Lifehack ranked 22 of the “best” options.
 Most of the apps are ad-free, but charge their users for the ability to create more habits, for more premium features, or for access to personal habit coaches.

 Much has been written about the very modern obsession with the quantified self: logging data about every part of our lives, such as our water intake, our daily steps, our menstrual cycles, our caloric consumption.
 But habit-formation apps are a slightly different breed: They’re aspirational.
 Habit-formation apps are less about distilling your life into a series of data points and more about becoming your ideal self: If you use their app, you too can become a person who practices good habits.
 You can become someone who exercises and meditates every day and always drinks eight glasses of water.

 But do these apps really work?
 Can they deliver on their promise to help you build better habits?
-Will an app really turn you into a person who gets up at 6:00 am and packs a healthy lunch every day?
+Will an app really turn you into a person who gets up at 6 am every day to go for a run and make a smoothie?
 I asked some habit experts about whether these apps can really live up to their promises.